pac-dev/notes/content/waveguides.md

 ```

 ## Experiment: Harmonic Flute

-In the following example, an attempt is made to control the final pitch despite it being affected by two crossfaded filters in the loop.
-The formula introduced in the above section *Controlling the Pitch* is used, with one modification: we use the sum of the frequencies of both filters as value for $f_c$.
+The following example simulates the higher registers of a flute by means of a bandpass crossfaded with a lowpass in the loop, making the pitch harder to predict.
+Despite this, an attempt is made to keep the final pitch in tune with the original intended pitch.
+We use the same formula introduced in the above section *Controlling the Pitch*, with one modification: $f_c$ is now the sum of the frequencies of both filters.

 figure: sporthDiagram
 diagram: WG_Harmo.svg
-caption: Flute model with exaggerated simulation of higher registers.
+caption: Flute model with exaggerated higher registers.
 code:
 ```
 	_bp_freq 14 palias # 80 - 4200, 1100 (Hz)